THE

 "...the fact that the promises which a free society has to offer can always be only chances and not certainties, only opportunities and not definite gifts..."
 (F. A. Hayek; The Constitution of Liberty, 1960, Chap.
 4).

 Hayek makes the above statement in the context of asserting that freedom is the "supreme principle;" that social "promises" can only be conditional, otherwise freedom will be compromised and slowly eroded.
-So, liberty, the unalienable rights of life and the self-evident truths of The Declaration, and the Constitution's enumeration of civil rights are only "chances."
+So, liberty, the unalienable rights of life and the self-evident truths of The Declaration, and the Constitution's enumeration of civil rights are only conditional promises, to be realized only upon the satisfaction of "freedom."
 Whose freedom, and freedom to do what is Hayek advocating?
 The freedom of private interests to subvert the democratic will of the sovereign people?
 Liberty is not a gift; it is the legitimizing principle and purpose of democratic government.
-Liberty is supreme.
+Liberty is supreme; freedom is a right until it is improperly used.

 Mr. Lincoln was right, freedom and liberty "are two, not only different, but incompatible things, called by the same name."
 But Hayek will "use them interchangeably."